spedas/pyspedas/docs/source/devguide.rst

 ------------
 The items here are mostly stubs to be filled in later.

+Setting up a development environment for PySPEDAS maintainers and contributors is a little different than the type of setup an end user might do.
+You will want to clone PySPEDAS from the GitHub repository, rather than installing some PyPI release.
+This lets you either commit your changes to the official repo (PySPEDAS core maintainers), or a personal fork of the official repo (outside contributors).

+PySPEDAS uses pdm and uv to manage your virtual environment.
+These tools will need to be installed and configured in your environment before completing the rest of the setup.
+The PySPEDAS pyproject.toml file also defines a number of developer dependencies you might find useful for formatting, linting, and building PySPEDAS.

 Setting up a PyCharm development environment for PySPEDAS
 ----------------------------------------------------------